 What happened exactly on that day

-On this day, the 12th of June 2005, Andy Roddick edged the tallest player on the tour, Ivo Karlovic, to claim his third consecutive title at the Queen’s Club.
+On this day, June 12, 2005, Andy Roddick beat the tallest player on the tour, Ivo Karlovic, to claim his third consecutive title at the Queen’s Club.
 He was only the third player to achieve this feat, after John McEnroe (1979-1981) and Lleyton Hewitt (2000-2002).
-With his nemesis Roger Federer winning another grass-court tournament in Halle at the same time, it was a reminder that their rivalry on grass was still on: Federer had edged Roddick in the last two editions of Wimbledon, in the semi-final in 2003, and in the 2004 final.
+With his nemesis Roger Federer winning another grass-court tournament in Halle at the same time, it was a reminder to everyone that their rivalry on grass was still on: Federer had defeated Roddick in the last two editions of Wimbledon, in the 2003 semi-final in 2003, and in the 2004 final.

 With the rise of Roger Federer as the new leader on the tour, Roddick could not enjoy the No 1 spot for very long.
-In June 2005, he was still No 4 in the world, and had started the season with a promising semi-final at the Australian Open (lost to Lleyton Hewitt, 3-6 7-6 7-6 6-1), before a disappointing loss in the second round at Roland-Garros.
-His biggest weapon was undoubtedly his massive serve: he was then holding the record for the fastest serve in tennis history after he had fired a 155-mph bomb on Alex Voltchkov in a Davis Cup tie in 2004.
+In June 2005, he was still ranked No 4 in the world, and had started the season on a promising note by reaching the semi-final at the Australian Open (lost to Lleyton Hewitt, 3-6, 7-6, 7-6, 6-1), before a disappointing loss in the second round at Roland-Garros.
+His biggest weapon was undoubtedly his massive serve: at the time, he held the record for the fastest serve in tennis history after he had fired a 155-mph bomb on Alex Voltchkov in a Davis Cup tie in 2004.
 He also had a powerful forehand and displayed great athleticism and fighting spirit on court.

-His serve made him particularly dangerous on the grass: he had reached the final at Wimbledon in 2004 (lost to Roger Federer) and was the double defending champion at the Queen’s Club.
+Roddick’s serve made him particularly dangerous on grass: he had reached the final at Wimbledon in 2004 (lost to Roger Federer) and was the two-time defending champion at the Queen’s Club.

-Ivo Karlovic was born in 1979 and he was the tallest player that had ever played on the ATP Tour, standing at 6’11 (2,11m).
+Ivo Karlovic was born in 1979 and was the tallest player that had ever played on the ATP Tour, standing at 6ft 11 in (2.11m).
 His unusual height helped him develop a lethal serve, but at the start of his career, his groundstrokes were not consistent enough, and Karlovic had to struggle on the tour before emerging as a late bloomer.
 He entered the top 100 for the first time in 2003, aged 24, after he shocked world No 2 Lleyton Hewitt in the first round of Wimbledon.
 It was Karlovic’s first appearance in a Grand Slam main draw.
 In June 2005, he was ranked No 77, not far from his career-best of 51.

 The Queen’s Club, founded in 1886, was the first multi-sport complex ever built.
 Its main activity was tennis, and it was owned by the British Lawn Tennis Association from 1953 to 2007.
 The Queen’s Club Championships had been held there since 1890.
-Considered the second main grass court event next to Wimbledon, numerous tennis legends lifted its trophy through the years.
-Prior to June 2005, six times the Wimbledon champion had triumphed at Queen’s Club just a few weeks before: John McEnroe did it twice (1981, 1984), followed by Jimmy Connors (1982), Boris Becker (1985), Pete Sampras in 1999 and Lleyton Hewitt in 2002.
-It explains why the Queen’s final was always watched closely and valued so highly by the pundits.
+Considered the second main grass court event next to Wimbledon, several tennis legends had won the title here over the years.
+Prior to June 2005, six times the Wimbledon champion had triumphed at Queen’s Club just a few weeks before: John McEnroe did it twice (1981, 1984), followed by Jimmy Connors (1982), Boris Becker (1985), Pete Sampras in 1999, and Lleyton Hewitt in 2002.
+It explains why the Queen’s final was always keenly watched and valued so highly by the pundits.

-Although his impressive size was a clue that he could be hard to break on grass, Ivo Karlovic was not expected in the final of the Queen’s Championships in 2005.
-At No.77 in the world, he had just lost in the final of a Challenger the week before, against world no.142 Daniele Bracciali (6-7 7-6 7-6).
-At the Queen’s Club, he defeated Fernando Gonzalez in the second round (6-3 7-6) but his main feat was to shock world No 2 Lleyton Hewitt a second time, in the quarter finals (7-6 6-3).
+Although his impressive size was a sing that he could be hard to break on grass, Ivo Karlovic was not expected to reach the final of the Queen’s Championships in 2005.
+Ranked No 77 in the world, the Croatian had just lost in the final of a Challenger the week before, against world No 142 Daniele Bracciali (6-7, 7-6, 7-6).
+At the Queen’s Club, he defeated Fernando Gonzalez in the second round (6-3, 7-6) but his biggest achievement had been to upset world No 2 Lleyton Hewitt a second time, in the quarter finals (7-6, 6-3).

-Andy Roddick, then world No 4, was one of the three best grass-court players in the world at the time, along with Roger Federer and Lleyton Hewitt.
-He had claimed the Queen’s Championships twice in a row, in 2003 and 2004, and he aimed at a third consecutive title that would give him confidence before Wimbledon.
+Andy Roddick, then world No 4, was one of the three best grass-court players at the time, along with Roger Federer and Lleyton Hewitt.
+He had claimed the Queen’s Championships twice in a row, in 2003 and 2004, and now aimed at a third consecutive title that would give him a confidence booster ahead of Wimbledon.

 Karlovic was playing his first final on the tour, and the pressure almost forced him to lose his serve right from the start.
 Karlovic, who had not been broken the entire week, faced three break points in the very first game.
 Sharpening his serve, he saved them all and the rest of the set was, as expected, a battle of serves with no other break points to be had.
 In the tiebreak, Roddick proved to have more technical options and more solid nerves to win 9-7, on his fourth set point.

-In the second set, none of the twelve games before the tie-break went to deuce.
-Both players were serving well and thus, not so much as sniffing a break.
+In the second set, none of the 12 games before the tie-break went to deuce.
+Both players were serving well and were not even close to sniffing a break.
 Once again, Roddick prevailed in the tie-break, 7-4.

-Andy Roddick had joined McEnroe and Hewitt in the Queen’s Championships history, claiming his third of three consecutive titles.
+Andy Roddick had joined McEnroe and Hewitt in the Queen’s Championships history, claiming his third consecutive title.
 Federer was warned not to count him out at Wimbledon.

 “I went in on his forehand and he passed me; I went in on his backhand and he passed me; I stayed back and he passed me even though I was at the baseline.”

 Ivo Karlovic would go on to have a long, successful career.
-Still a member of the top 100 at the end 2019, aged 40, he would reach his best ranking, world no.14, in 2008.
+Still a member of the top 100 at the end 2019, aged 40, and currently ranked No 172 in the world, the Croatian would reach his best ranking (No 14) in 2008.
 He would claim a total of eight titles in his career, three of them in 2007, on three different surfaces.
-Only once would he reach the quarter finals of a Grand Slam tournament, in 2009, at Wimbledon (defeated by Roger Federer, 6-3 7-5 7-6).
+Only once would he reach the quarter finals of a Grand Slam tournament, at Wimbledon in 2009 (defeated by Roger Federer, 6-3, 7-5, 7-6).
 Thanks to his serve, he would own several single-match ace records; for the ATP Tour (45), Australian Open (75), Roland Garros (55), US Open (61) and Davis Cup (career-high 78).
-Eventually, he would hold the record of 13,599 aces served in his entire career.
+Eventually, he would hold the record of 13,653 aces served in his entire career.